storacha/w3filecoin-infra/docs/architecture.md

 Taking into account that [web3.storage](http://web3.storage) onboards any type of content (up to a maximum of 4GiB-padded shards to have better utilization of Fil sector space), multiple CAR files uploaded need to be aggregated into a bigger Piece that can be offered to Filecoin Storage Providers. w3filecoin pipeline keeps track of queued CARs (cargo) to be included in Storage Provider deals.

-When a CAR file is written into a given web3.storage's bucket, its metadata gets into the w3filecoin processing pipeline.
-This pipeline is composed of multiple processing queues, together with a job scheduler per queue that will perform the processing.
-Each queue handles a processing stage with the goal of getting CAR files into Filecoin deals with Storage Providers.
+When a CAR file is written into a given web3.storage's bucket, its piece is computed and sent into the w3filecoin processing pipeline.
+This pipeline is composed of multiple processing queues that will perform the processing of pieces until they land into a Filecoin deal.

 ## High Level design